 Setting up and administrating a Slack workspace means additional work and planning for your conference organizers and volunteers.
 Below, we’ve included some tips on setting up a workspace to help you get started.

 📧 Email addresses may be visible to everyone

-On a Slack team, members' email addresses are displayed in their member profiles.
+On a Slack workspace, members' email addresses are displayed in their member profiles.
 Encourage your conference speakers and attendees to sign up with an email address they are comfortable sharing publicly, or choose to hide members' email addresses.

 🛠 Communities are crafted

 Brand new communities will need a helping hand.
 Plan to spend time and resources on community management, and set some ground rules — like a Code of Conduct — to make everyone feel safe and welcome.

 Once you create a Slack workspace for your conference, we suggest starting with the following:

 Promoting trusted members, such as your event organizers, to the Administrator role allows them to help manage your Slack workspace.